Reading Time: 3 minutes

 Local inpatient treatment will remove you from a stressful environment, but you may desire even more distance.
 An out-of-state program may be just what you need.
 Or, you may find an out-of-state program that better matches your needs than more local options.
 Whatever your reason for wishing to travel further, you have options.
 However, you should keep in mind that your local options are often more affordable.

 How Can I Fund My Pentobarbital Treatment?

 Inpatient treatment for pentobarbital addiction can be expensive and you will need to negotiate funding.
 You should not let this stop you from attending rehab.
 You may be able to cover your stay using health insurance.
 The Affordable Care Act made substance abuse treatment a required component of all individual and small group plans.

 You may also be offered a form of supplemental financing by the treatment program itself.
-If not, most programs have a financing department who can help you negotiate the process and arrange a financing plan.
+If not, most programs have a financing department that can help you negotiate the process and arrange a financing plan.